vvh24/UFO/README.md

     Is there a correlation between UFO sighting reports and the locations of US military bases, and how have these sighting patterns evolved over time?
 ## Project Overview

-This visualization allows users to explore decades of UFO sighting data alongside the locations of US military bases, presenting a unique opportunity to examine potential correlations between these phenomena.
+Explore decades of UFO sighting data alongside the locations of US military bases to examine potential correlations between these phenomena.

 ### Key Features

 - **Interactive US Map Visualization**
-  - Dynamic rendering of UFO sightings as data points
+  - Dynamic UFO sightings as data points
   - Military base locations displayed as distinctive markers
-  - Color-coded states based on sighting density
   - Tooltip information on hover for states, sightings, and bases

 - **Supporting Visualizations**